(Disclosure: Some of the links below may be affiliate links)

 So, I wanted to share my thoughts on the buy or rent subject.
 I am going to go over the different considerations about buying and renting houses in Switzerland.

-While I am going to speak specifically about houses, most of it also applies to apartments.
-But since we are looking for a house, I am more familiar with the market for houses.
+While I am going to speak specifically about houses, it also applies to apartments.
+But since we bought a house, I am more familiar with the market for houses.

 There are some differences between the markets for houses and apartments.
 But most of the same points will also apply to the question of buy or rent an apartment in Switzerland.